amrredavez/DCircles-CSAE-Policy-Public/README.md

 ## 4. Moderation and Enforcement
 We actively monitor and enforce compliance through:

-- **Automated detection systems** to prevent the upload and sharing of CSAE-related content.
 - **Manual review and user moderation** for reported violations.
 - **Immediate removal** of illegal content and accounts involved in CSAE.
 - **Cooperation with law enforcement agencies** and organizations such as **NCMEC (National Center for Missing & Exploited Children).**